Radon Mitigation FAQs | Radon Testing Colorado | American Radon Mitigation Inc.

 Who will do the electrical work, if necessary?

-Do not allow a radon contractor who is not a licensed electrician to wire the fan themselves.
+Do not allow a radon contractor to wire the fan themselves.
 This could be a fire hazard, and your homeowner’s insurance may not cover any damage if a licensed electrician did not complete the work.

 If the radon fan is in the attic, an outlet must be installed within 6 feet of the fan.
 If the fan is outside, all wiring is required to be protected in conduit, unless otherwise permitted by local code, and it should not be a plugged disconnect.
 Your radon fan cannot be plugged into an extension cord.